bhartiy/learnsellacious/pages/09.categories/manufacturer-category/docs.md

 visible: true
 ---

+Manufacturer category is the category in which to create the manufacturer.

 1. Go to the sellacious panel of your website.
 2. For creating Manufacturer, go to categories and select manufacturer from the dropped down menu.
 3. To create a new manufacturer profile, click on new button.